All Episodes

 Don't be nervous.

-I I talked to my chief of staff this morning who uh told me that you were you had a little you had some doubts, and that some people told you that you're gonna be mistreated on the program, and I want to assure you that when this is all over, you're gonna have felt like a mink glove has been massaging your back.
+I talked to my chief of staff this morning who told me that you had some doubts and that some people told you that you're going to be mistreated on the program.

-Now, first what I want to do so people who weren't with us yesterday will understand what this is about.
+Now, first, what I want to do so people who weren't with us yesterday will understand what this is about.

 I want to play the full version of your question.